-Lecture Notes (required):

-We will use lecture notes.
-The booklet with the lecture notes will be distributed in the second class.
+Lecture Notes (required): We will use lecture notes.
+The booklet with the lecture notes can be picked up next to my assistant's cubicle (Sara Geldhof, KMC Building 9th floor).
 The lecture notes have some blanks that we will fill out together during class.